Metals & Mining

 • Waste & Hazardous Materials Management

-The Metals & Mining industry generates large volumes of non-mineral and mineral wastes, including waste rock, tailings, slurries, slags, sludges, smelting, and industrial wastes, some of which may contain substances that are toxic, hazardous, or chemically reactive.
+The Metals & Mining industry generates large volumes of non-mineral and mineral wastes, including waste rock, tailings, slurries, slags, sludges, smelting and industrial wastes, some of which may contain toxic, hazardous or chemically reactive substances.
 Mineral processing sometimes also requires the use of hazardous materials for metal extraction.
-Waste produced during mining operations, depending on its type, can be treated, disposed of, or stored in on- or off-site impoundments or old mine pits.
-Improper storage or disposal of hazardous materials used in operations or mining waste can present a significant long-term threat to human health and ecosystems through potential contamination of groundwater or surface water that is used for drinking or agriculture purposes.
-Entities that reduce waste streams while implementing policies to manage risks related to handling hazardous materials may emjoy lower regulatory and litigation risks, remediation liabilities, and costs.
+Waste produced during mining operations, depending on its type, can be treated, discarded, or stored in on- or off-site impoundments or old mining pits.
+Improper hazardous materials storage or disposal can present a significant long-term threat to human health and ecosystems through potential contamination of groundwater or surface water used for drinking or agriculture purposes.
+Entities that reduce waste streams while implementing policies to manage risks related to handling hazardous materials may reduce regulatory and litigation risks, remediation liabilities and costs.

 Ecological Impacts